Board of Trustees

 Natalie Buffington

 Natalie is newly retired from the Air Force, having served twenty years in many positions.
-She is now in school full time, studying Accounting, and will soon be focusing on her CPA.
 Cedar Ridge became Natalie’s home in late 2019, just before the pandemic hit.
 She received a flyer in the mail advertising the Harvest Festival when she new to the area.
 Natalie is happily married to Christine, and they have two young children.
 She loves that her wife is always welcome, even though she is Jewish, and that they haven’t been judged for being LGBT or interfaith.

 Hubert Dixon